KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 The general system of the SLAM Algorithm is made up of 4 parts:
    - **Sensor data**: on mobile devices, this usually includes the camera, accelerometer and gyroscope.
 It might be augmented by other sensors like GPS, light sensor,                       depth sensors, etc;
    - **Front-End**: the first step is feature extraction.
 These features also need to be associated with landmarks, keypoints with a 3D                                                   position, also called map points.
 In addition, map points need to be tracked in a video stream.
 This phase ends up with the loop closure, meaning that                   the devices reduces drift by recognizing places that have been encountered before (loop closure);
    - **Back-End**: establishes the relationship between different frames, localizing the camera, as well as handling the overall                                                          geometrical reconstruction.
-This phase can be perform by sparse reconstruction (based on the keypoints) or capturing a dense 3D point cloud of                          the environment.
+This phase can be performed by sparse reconstruction (based on the keypoints) or capturing a dense 3D point cloud of                          the environment.
    - **SLAM estimate**: the result containing the tracked features, their locations and relations, as well as the camera position within the world.